A CSS Parallax Scroll Effect For All Modern Browsers

 , and bottom

-Next, we're setting a negative z-index
+Next, we've created a negative z-index

-Setting negative Z values with translateZ()
+Setting negative Z values with the translateZ()

 The scale factor is calculated as((translateZ * -1) + 1) / perspective